 Trial counsel for Praxair, Inc. in two-week ANDA trial against Mallinckrodt Pharmaceuticals involving 11 patents related to pharmaceutical product (INOMAX) and associated delivery system, a product with revenue of over $400 million.
 The district court ruled that five of the asserted patents were invalid and the other six asserted patents were not infringed, resulting in a complete victory for Praxair.

-Trial counsel representing a patent owner in the ITC in dispute regarding method of manufacturing recombinant factor VIII (ADVATE), a billion dollar pharmaceutical product.
+Trial counsel representing Baxalta, Inc. (a Shire subsidiary) in the ITC in dispute regarding method of manufacturing recombinant factor VIII (ADVATE), a billion dollar pharmaceutical product.
 Successfully obtained summary determination of infringement before the final hearing.
 The case settled favorably after the ITC ruled in client’s favor on domestic industry on appeal.

 Lead trial counsel for Neuralstem, Inc. in a one-week bench trial on the issue of patent ownership and inventorship in a case involving six patents dealing with neural stem cells.
 The district court ruled in Neuralstem’s favor on both issues, ordered that an unnamed inventor be added to the patents-in-suit, and dismissed the plaintiff’s patent infringement complaint for lack of standing with prejudice.
 The plaintiff, StemCells, Inc., was seeking an injunction and $60 million in damages and recovered nothing.